From College to University of The Bahamas: A Noble Legacy

 Expansion in Infrastructure

-The new Northern Bahamas Campus in East Grand Bahama, located on 50-acres generously gifted by the Grand Bahama Port Authority, was officially opened on 12 May 2011.
+The new University of The Bahamas-North in East Grand Bahama, located on 50-acres generously gifted by the Grand Bahama Port Authority, was officially opened on 12 May 2011.
 At the Oakes Field Campus, the former auditorium was reconstructed into a 400-seat air-conditioned facility at an investment of some $3.3 million; a specialized pharmacy laboratory, including an organic chemistry lab, was renovated at an estimated $1.6 million; and the G.T.R.
 Campbell Small Island Sustainability Complex, thanks to a generous donation of $10 million from the Freedom Foundation, is under construction.
 The University’s Oakes Field profile has also been greatly enhanced by the construction a new formal entrance, complete with electronic message boards.

 Growing Research Capacity